Generative Inverse Design with Abstention via Diagonal Flow Matching: Implementation Details

 sample $t_i \sim \mathcal{U}[0,1]$, form the interpolation $s_{t,i}^{\mathrm{diag}}=(1-t_i)\,s_{0,i}^{\mathrm{diag}} + t_i\, s_{1,i}^{\mathrm{diag}}$ with target velocity $u_i^{\mathrm{diag}} = s_{1,i}^{\mathrm{diag}} - s_{0,i}^{\mathrm{diag}} = \big[x_i - z_i;\, -y_i\big]$, and minimize the Diag--CFM loss with respect to $\theta$.

 For synthesis and analysis, we solve the induced ODE using an explicit Euler integrator with $30$ uniform steps on $t\in[0,1]$, integrating forward for synthesis ($0\!\to\!1$) and reversing the sign for analysis ($1\!\to\!0$).
 The choice of an explicit Euler integrator with 30 uniform steps for ODE integration is standard in the flow matching literature, where the linear interpolation paths yield approximately straight trajectories that require substantially fewer integration steps than diffusion models \cite{lipmanflow}.
+Appendix~\ref{appendix:ode_solver_sensitivity} reports a gas turbine solver-sensitivity sweep showing stable method rankings and stable Zero-Deviation OOD AUC under Euler, RK4, and adaptive Dopri5.